DevelappersGmbH/RedmineHourglassNet/README.md

 # Redmine Hourglass .Net Client

-This is an API client to access your Remine Hourglass time trackings (see https://github.com/hicknhack-software/redmine_hourglass).
+This is an API client to access your Redmine Hourglass time trackings (see https://github.com/hicknhack-software/redmine_hourglass).
 It is written as .NET Standard library to be used in .NET Framework projects and .NET Core projects as well.

 ## Status